ansleybrown1337/grocerygetter/README.md

 This project is licensed under the GNU GPL v2.o License.
 See the `LICENSE` file for more information.

+### Disclaimer
+This tool is an open-source project and is provided as-is, without any warranties or guarantees.
+The developer (AJ Brown) is not responsible for any issues or damages resulting from the use of this tool.
+By using this tool, you agree to hold the developer harmless from any liability.

 ## Contact

 Developed by **AJ Brown**.
 You can reach me at: [ansleybrown1337@gmail.com](mailto:ansleybrown1337@gmail.com).